2.5 Financial Statements of Businesses Acquired or to Be Acquired (Rule 3-05)

 - One year of audited preacquisition financial statements.

-- Interim financial statements (1) as of the acquiree’s last fiscal quarter-end completed before the closing of the acquisition and (2) for the year-to-date interim period ending on that date.
+- Interim unaudited financial statements (1) as of the acquiree’s last fiscal quarter-end completed before the closing of the acquisition and (2) for the year-to-date interim period ending on that date.

 - Significance exceeds 40 percent: